liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/02-developing-themes/17-using-macros-in-your-theme-templates.markdown

 configure.

 Another approach is to search each app in your bundle for the keyword `preferences--`.
-This returns some of the app's JSPs that have the portlet preferences defined for the portlet.
+This returns app JSPs that have the portlet preferences defined for the portlet.

 $$$